Soe Win (general)

-Soe Win (စိုးဝင်း; /my/; born 1 March 1960) is a Burmese general and the current Vice Chairman of the State Security and Peace Commission.
-Appointed following the formation of the provisional government on 1 August 2021, his many roles include being the Vice Chairman of the State Administration Council (SAC), Deputy Commander-in-Chief of the Tatmadaw (Myanmar Armed Forces), and Commander-in-Chief of the Myanmar Army.
+Soe Win (စိုးဝင်း; /my/; born 1 March 1961) is a retired Burmese general and the current Chairman of the Union Consultative Council.

+Appointed following the formation of the provisional government on 1 August 2021, his many roles include being the Vice Chairman of the State Administration Council (SAC), Deputy Commander-in-Chief of the Tatmadaw (Myanmar Armed Forces), and Commander-in-Chief of the Myanmar Army, which he held until March 2026.
 He is also a member of Myanmar's National Defence and Security Council (NDSC).

 In May 2012, President Thein Sein appointed Soe Win to the working committee of the government team responsible for negotiating with Myanmar's many armed ethnic rebel groups.
 He is a close associate of former Vice Chairman of the State Peace and Development Council (SPDC), Vice-Senior General Maung Aye.

 Early life and education

-Soe Win was born on 1 March 1960 in Mandalay, Burma (now Myanmar), to Chit Sein and Kyin Htwe.
+Soe Win was born on 1 March 1961 in Mandalay, Burma (now Myanmar), to Chit Sein and Kyin Htwe.
 In 1976, he attended a cadet course at the Defense Services Academy, alongside Ye Htut, graduating with distinctions in military science and literature.
 He graduated as part of the 22nd intake in 1981.